MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-invoice-processing.md

 |     Detected text                                   |     Line of recognized text from running OCR on an invoice.
 Returned as a part of a list of text.                   |
 |     Page number   of detected text                  |     Page on which the line of recognized text was found.
 Returned as a part of a list of text.                      |

->[!NOTE]
->Extraction of line items and invoice tables is currently not supported.

 ## Limits